aniubom/BI-demo/docs/04_dashboard-design.md

 ## Sample User Story: View high-level portfolio metrics

 As a Product Manager,
-I want to be able to view a snapshot of active policies, average premium, and policy duration,
+I want to be able to view key peformance metrics,
-So that I can Identify trends without exporting from Excel.
+So that I can identify trends without relying on manual exports.

 **Acceptance Criteria: Display top-level KPIs and premium trends**